A quantum expectation identity: Applications to statistical mechanics: Theorem and proof

 Due to the property of the invariance of the expectation with respect to the basis, we are free to choose, in Eq. (\ref{derivation-1}), a continuous or a discrete basis kets.
-In this way, in order to expand the trace operator in (\ref{derivation-1}), we use the eigenstates of $\hat{\rho}(\gamma)$, and we assume that they form a countable basis $\left\lbrace \ket{n;\gamma} \right\rbrace_{n \in \mathbb{N}}$ labeled both by a quantum number $n\in \mathbb{N}$ and by the parameter $\gamma$.
-We can write
+Here we consider, as is usual in quantum mechanics, that the Hilbert space is \textit{separable}, i.e. there is at least one dense countable sequence in $\mathcal{H}$ \cite{velarde}.
+Hence, in order to expand the trace operator in (\ref{derivation-1}), we use the eigenstates of $\hat{\rho}(\gamma)$, and, due to the above-mentioned property of separability of $\mathcal{H}$, we can assume that they form a countable basis $\left\lbrace \ket{n;\gamma} \right\rbrace_{n \in \mathbb{N}}$ labeled both by a quantum number $n\in \mathbb{N}$ and by the parameter $\gamma$.